Employment Strategies for Inclusive Transformation Unit, ILO, Switzerland, and IZA, Germany

 Improving outcomes for women takes more than raising labor force participation—good jobs are important too

-Sher Verick, December 2018The relationship between female labor force participation and economic development is far more complex than often portrayed in both the academic literature and policy debates.
-Due to various economic and social factors, such as the pattern of growth, education attainment, and social norms, trends in female labor force participation do not conform consistently with the notion of a U-shaped relationship with GDP.
-Beyond participation rates, policymakers need to focus on improving women’s access to quality employment.MoreLess
+Sher Verick, May 2025The relationship between female labor force participation and economic development is far more complex than often portrayed in both the academic literature and policy debates.
+Due to various economic and social factors, such as the pattern of growth, education attainment, and social norms, trends in female labor force participation do not conform consistently with the notion of a U-shaped relationship with gross domestic produc (GDP).
+Despite the initial impact, Covid-19 did not have a lasting negative effect, on average, on women’s participation.
+At the same time, some countries have made significant progress in increasing participation rates for women, including those who have started from a lower level.MoreLess